liferay-labs/pulpo-docs/src/pages/docs/general/index.md

 ## Filtering

-Not all collectons allow filtering.
+Not all collections allow filtering.
 The ones that support it will contain the optional parameter `{lb}?filter{rb}` in their template.

 In order to filter a collection based on the value of one or more fields, you